sandstorm/UserManagement/README.md

 ## Additional Settings for usage in Neos
 Add the following to your package's (or the global) `Settings.yaml`.
 This creates a separate authentication provider so Neos can distinguish between frontend and backend logins.
+TODO: Check if the default Flow provider needs to be disabled.

 ```